Not Very Resilient

 Gas Compressor and Gas Pumping Station Operators are less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Gas Compressor and Gas Pumping Station Operators are labeled "Not Very Resilient" mainly because many of the most common tasks in this job — like reading meters, spotting anomalies, writing reports, and monitoring systems — are exactly the kinds of tasks AI is already taking over through smarter SCADA systems and predictive maintenance tools.
-As AI handles more of the monitoring and data work, the number of operators needed to sit at control panels and watch for problems will likely shrink over time.
+This career is labeled "Not Very Resilient" mainly because several of its most common tasks, like reading meters, spotting anomalies, writing reports, and monitoring equipment, are exactly the kinds of jobs AI is already taking over through smarter SCADA systems and predictive maintenance tools.
+AI adoption in this field is accelerating fast, with spending projected to grow from less than 20% to more than 50% of IT budgets by 2029, meaning the monitoring and reporting work that fills a big chunk of an operator's day will increasingly be handled by machines.

 Read full analysis